Cardinality-constrained Distributionally Robust Portfolio Optimization: Additional results of computational performance

-\Cref{tab:result_kappa} shows that CPA${}_+$ consistently outperformed other methods regardless of values of the uncertainty parameters $(\kappa_1,\kappa_2)$.
-For the \texttt{port2} dataset, all three methods failed to complete computations within the time limit for all $(\kappa_1,\kappa_2)$, but CPA${}_+$ found solutions of better quality than did other methods for $(\kappa_1,\kappa_2) \in \{(1,4), (2,8)\}$.
+\Cref{tab:result_kappa} shows that CPA${}_+$ was faster than the other methods when it completed the computations within the time limit regardless of the values of the ambiguity parameters $(\kappa_1,\kappa_2)$.
+We note that in the case of the \texttt{ind49} dataset with $(\kappa_1, \kappa_2) = (2,8)$, SCIP incorrectly determined that the problem instance was infeasible due to numerical instability.
+For the \texttt{port2} dataset, all the three methods failed to complete computations within the time limit for all $(\kappa_1,\kappa_2)\in \{(0.5,2), (1,4), (2,8)\}$, but CPA${}_+$ found solutions of better quality than the other methods regardless of the values of $(\kappa_1,\kappa_2)$.